9th Computer Science Chapter6 Computer Security and Ethics

 Intellectual property refers to creations of the mind, such as inventions, literary and artistic works, designs, symbols, names, and images used in commerce, for which there are legal protections.

 Question 22.
-Define cybercrime.
+Define malware.

 Answer: